phaserjs/phaser/v3/dev-guide/README.md

     ![Examples Runner](examples-runner.png)

-2. From the list, scroll down, and pick `021 - image from atlas`.
+2. From the menu, scroll down, open Textures folder, and pick `Frames From Single Atlas` file by clicking on the file name (**NOTE** Clicking on the file name open in the editor, while clicking on the file picture open in view mode).
 The Phaser 3 Sandbox editor should appear with the code on the left and a blank window on the right.
 You likely do this already, but I strongly suggest you perform all testing with the browsers Dev Tools open.
 In Chrome this will ensure the cache doesn't mess things up, and that you see errors and debug info.

 3. Click 'Run Code'.
 The example should load in the right-pane (in this case it'll show a selection of sprites from a texture atlas)